-Due to the access prohibition to foreign vessels in some areas by the Swedish Armed Forces, Sweden could not visit 11 stations (out of the 50 planned) in BITS q1 survey and 7 stations (out of 30) in the BITS q4 survey.
-However, 7 replacement hauls for BITS q1 and 6 replacement hauls for BITS q4 survey were included, and therefore 46 and 29 hauls could be conducted in the two surveys, respectively.
+Due to the access prohibition to foreign vessels in some areas by the Swedish Armed Forces, Sweden could not visit eight stations (out of the 50 planned) in BITS q1 survey and seven stations (out of 30) in the BITS q4 survey.
+However, five replacement hauls for BITS q1 and four replacement hauls for BITS q4 survey were included, and therefore 47 and 25 hauls could be conducted in the two surveys, respectively.
 This will likely not negatively affect the stock assessment for the Eastern Baltic cod stock.

 However, the Swedish environmental monitoring and research could be negatively affected.
 This year, the access prohibition to foreign vessels also affected the IBTS survey.
 In IBTSq1 three stations were banned and the time series on these hauls thereby broken.

-as three hauls in square 44G1 had to be replaced.
+In quarter 3 the stations in the Skagerrak are randomized and this year one haul in square 45G1 had to be replaced.
 Since several of the replacement stations also are debarred, stations may have to be moved outside the original statistical rectangle altering the randomization of the survey.